You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 - Can puncture

 Storage space on a kayak is minimal, so you must have a place to store the items you bring.
-Even with a kayak under $500, you will get shock cord (bungee) tie-downs, on the front and/or back of the boat.
+Even with a kayak under $500, you will get shock cord (bungee) tie-downs on the boat’s front and/or back.

 You may even get a hatch storage compartment.
 Sometimes there is room behind the seat to store a cooler or fishing gear.
 Some kayaks will come with fishing rod holders.